-First, check to make sure that your oven is the correct temperature using an oven thermometer and ensure that you’ve given your oven plenty of time (about 30 minutes) to preheat.
+First, check to make sure that your oven is the correct temperature -- different ovens can vary in their accuracy, so use an oven thermometer to ensure that you've given your oven plenty of time (about 30 minutes) to heat up.
 Finally, make sure your ingredients are fully at room temperature before you begin.
-They shouldn’t be cold to the touch.
-If after all that your cheesecake is still not browning enough on top, you can put it under the broiler for just a couple minutes.
-Watch it carefully the whole time it’s broiling because it can burn very quickly!
+They shouldn't be cold to the touch.
+If after all that your cheesecake is still not browning enough on top of the cheesecake, you can put your baked cheesecake under the broiler for just a couple minutes.
+Watch it carefully the whole time it's broiling because it can burn very quickly!

 To soften your cream cheese for this recipe, just remove them from the foil and place on a microwave-safe plate.
 Heat in the microwave for 20-25 seconds or until softened.
 It should be ready to add to your mini burnt cheesecake!